19hours/sg-statutes/Acts/Income Tax Act.md

 [34/2005]

-(2) Regulations made under subsection (1) may provide for the deduction of expenses, allowances, losses and donations relating to a foreign account of a philanthropic purpose trust or an eligible holding company established for the purposes of a philanthropic purpose trust, otherwise than in accordance with this Act.
+(2) Regulations made under subsection (1) may provide for the deduction of expenses, allowances and losses relating to a foreign account of a philanthropic purpose trust or an eligible holding company established for the purposes of a philanthropic purpose trust, otherwise than in accordance with this Act.

 [7/2007]

+[Act 29 of 2012 wef Y/A 2013 & Sub Ys/A]

 (3) In this section —